tomzmtl/Pancake/README.md

 ?>
 ```

-#### Additional notes

-  * To use __multiple conditions__, and learn more about how conditions are handled by Pancake, see the `Where` helper Class documentation below.

 ### getRow( $table, $where )

-Fetches a single row's data.
+Fetches a single row of data.

 ##### Parameters